-The 2017 BC provincial election is a profound opportunity to move the needle on mental health and addictions care within the province.
-There is no doubt that healthcare reform and responses to the opioid crisis are important campaign issues.
+The 2017 BC provincial election has been a profound opportunity to move the needle on mental health and addictions care within our province.
+There is no doubt that healthcare reform and responses to the opioid crisis ranked high as important voting issues.

 Authorized by Canadian Mental Health Association, BC Division, 1-800-555-8222, and Department of Policy, Planning and Research, Jonny Morris, 1-800-555-8222 ext.
 5372, registered sponsors under the Election Act.